Somerville suburb profile

 Somerville rental market trends

-The rental market in Somerville has experienced moderate growth, with house rents increasing by 4.3% over the past year to $600 per week, while unit rents have seen a more significant rise of 7.6% to $495 per week.
-This growth reflects the suburb's appeal, driven by its community atmosphere and accessibility, making it an attractive option for both renters and investors.
+The rental market in Somerville has experienced moderate growth, with house rents increasing 8.3% over the past year to $650 per week, while unit rents have risen 6.1% to $520 per week.
+This steady growth reflects the suburb's appeal, offering a balance of affordability and lifestyle, making it an attractive option for both renters and investors.

 Suburbs near Somerville